DataDavD/ddapp/README.md

 # ddapp
-full stack data science project that builds machine learning model then implements into production via Flask app/API
+full stack data science project that builds machine learning model using Python and Pyspark (Spark SQL) then implements into production via Flask app/API

 I have pulled English Premier League Match/Score Data for 2017/18 season and the current season and have started to analyze the data.
 Next, I to develop machine learning model using the data